-We are listening about the combination of Blockchain and Internet of Things (IoT) for a long time and it has become the hottest topic as it is among the most exciting use cases for the technological era.
+We are listening about the combination of Blockchain and the Internet of Things (IoT) for a long time and it has become the hottest topic as it is among the most exciting use cases for the technological era.

 The famous companies- Volkswagen and Bosch thinks that the combination must exist in the world to make it more digitized.
-Due to Blockchain, we are moving towards the digital world which will offer better security, privacy and reduced transaction costs.
+Due to Blockchain, we are moving towards the digital world which will offer better security, privacy, and reduced transaction costs.

 So, before understanding how blockchain and IoT together can make the world more digitized, let us first understand what is Blockchain and IoT.

 The blockchain technology which is also known as Distributed Ledger Technology (DLT) follows the “decentralized network” and “cryptographic hashing” concept.
 It records and processes the transactions transparently, unalterably, and securely.

 Also Read: Best E-commerce Platforms For 2020: Magento Vs WooCommerce Vs Shopify